 So glad the rain went away.

-For more Family Venice information we suggest you read: 5 tips for travelling to Venice with kids
+For more Family Venice information we suggest you read: 5 tips for traveling to Venice with kids

 - Are you a family that travels permanently?

 - How is the experience?

 - What do you make of their culture?